elide-b/lastplot/docs/index.rst

 - **Data Normalization:** Normalize values with log10 to ensure consistency across samples.
 - **Normality Check:** Use the Shapiro-Wilk test to check for normality of residuals.
 - **Equality of Variance Check:** Use Levene's test to assess the equality of variances.
-- **Statistical Significance Annotation:** Annotate boxplots with significance levels using t-test, Welch's t-test, or Mann-Whitney test depending on the data requirements, through the starbars package.
+- **Statistical Significance Annotation:** Annotate boxplots with significance levels using t-test, Welch's t-test, Mann-Whitney, or two-way ANOVA test depending on the data requirements, through the starbars package.
 - **Visualization Tools:** Create boxplots to aid in data interpretation.

 Installation